laravel-enso/avatars/README.md

 - model, routes & controllers
 - a folder used to store the avatar files and a default avatar for users that do not have an avatar set

+Uses the [File Manager](https://github.com/laravel-enso/AvatarManager) package for uploading the avatar files

 ## Notes

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.